THE BELLUM DEORUM INTERPRETATION

 I never expected or dreamed that the more research I did, I would find out that the concept is not just possible, but that the physics of our universe seem to completely align with what I imagined.
 So well, in fact, that to me, it seems as if our entire reality might have been purpose-built for it.
 I found a universe in a complete state of imbalance, and the theory I came up with looked as if it would complete the equation.
 At that point, I had started to see that this might be a viable candidate that could truly explain everything, and my beliefs began to shift.

-Then, the more I learned about out the other interpretations of quantum mechanics, I felt that the one that I had come up with explains the absolute most in terms of logical reasons behind the strange behaviors of physics and reality, and allows for the complete unification of what we know about physical reality with both philosophy and faith.
+Then, the more I learned about the other interpretations of quantum mechanics, I felt that the one that I had come up with explains the absolute most in terms of logical reasons behind the strange behaviors of physics and reality, and allows for the complete unification of what we know about physical reality with both philosophy and faith.
 By this time, I was beginning to reshape my own beliefs with what I had found.
 However, I was not yet at the stage that I truly wished to try and change anyone else’s mind, other than anecdotal banter with friends and family.
 But as I continued to explore further, more consistencies still kept occurring to me.

 One issue I have considered (at great length) is that by looking at physics from a reversed angle, meaning that I am trying to figure out if an idea is possible within the currently-known laws and theories, I run the risk of introducing a rather large amount of cognitive bias.
 I could simply be seeing functions and patterns that do not truly exist, simply because that is what I am looking for.
 While I admit that is true, the reasons behind why the quantum world behaves the way it does has stumped the greatest minds of our planet, including intellectual giants such as Einstein, Bohr, Feynman, Heisenberg, Bell, Hawking, and so many more, for over a century.
 The very people who discovered the quantum nature of our universe never expected reality to behave in that way.
 The idea of particles being physically real, and having defined and indivisible physical pieces, was what the best scientists of the 19th century expected to find once their tools were advanced enough to divide that matter and view it.
 In the early part of the century after, what they found instead was interesting, but also both confusing and discomforting.